HLammers/cybo-drummer/README.md

 * Press the SEL/OPT button to show a [text edit pop-up](#text-edit-pop-up) to rename the preset
 * Press the DEL button to delete the preset
 > [!TIP]
-> If [MIDI learn](#midi-learn) is turned on, input device and input preset can be set to an already mapped input device/preset by selecting the respective block and playing the trigger/note on your input device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).
+> If [MIDI learn](#midi-learn) is turned on, input device and input preset can be set to an already mapped device/preset by selecting the respective block and playing the trigger/note on your input device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### pedal cc min / pedal cc max
 * Optionally set a minimum and maximum [pedal CC](#pedal-cc) value (0 to 127) between which the preset will be triggered
 * Many electronic drum kits send the openness of the hi-hat foot pedal using CC 5, which needs to be used to distinguish between open and closed hi-hat triggers
-* Set pedal CC min/max ‘--’ if not relevant for the selected trigger (that sets the minimum to 0 and/or the maximum to 127)
+* Set pedal CC min/max to ‘__’ if not relevant for the selected trigger (that sets the minimum to 0 and/or the maximum to 127)
 > [!TIP]
 > If [MIDI learn](#midi-learn) is turned on, pedal CC min/max can be set by sending CC messages from a device connected to the set [MIDI learn port](#midi-learn-port).